Penn State Nittany Lions men's soccer

 The Penn State Nittany Lions men's soccer team is an intercollegiate varsity sports team of Pennsylvania State University.
 The team is a member of the Big Ten Conference of the National Collegiate Athletic Association.

 Penn State's intercollegiate soccer program began in 1911 and has won or shared 11 national championships and 6 conference tournament championships.
 In 1959, the team joined the National Collegiate Athletic Association when it added men's soccer to its program and in 1987 joined the Atlantic 10 Conference as a charter member.
-At the conclusion of its 1990 season the Nittany Lions joined the Big Ten Conference where they play today.

 Penn State is currently a member of the Big Ten Conference and a participating school in its men's soccer league.
 The men's soccer team joined the Big Ten in the conference's first year of collegiate soccer play, 1991.
-The league comprises Penn State, Indiana, Iowa, Maryland, Michigan, Michigan State, Northwestern, Ohio State, Rutgers and Wisconsin.
-While participating in the league Penn State has currently won three Big Ten Men's Soccer Tournament championships, made it to 12 tournament finals, and finished first in the conference table winning the regular season four times.
+The league is composed of teams from Penn State, Indiana, Iowa, Maryland, Michigan, Michigan State, Northwestern, Ohio State, Rutgers and Wisconsin.

+Penn State has won three Big Ten Men's Soccer Tournament championships, made it to 12 tournament finals, and finished first in the conference table winning the regular season four times.

 History

 Team Formation

 The formation of a men's soccer program at Pennsylvania State University began with the first soccer match played at the university in 1910.
 The game, an interclass exhibition match played at that years commencement track meet, was between teams made up of students in the classes of 1910 and 1912 against students in the classes of 1911 and 1913.
 The match ended in a 0–0 draw but helped propel the demand for future soccer competition at the university.
 Penn State's athletic director and head football coach Pop Golden announced in May 1911 he would support any interclass games with the presentation of a trophy to the winning team.
 With popularity growing, another interclass game was played on New Beaver Field in June 1911 between the classes of 1913 and 1914.
 These games would eventually turn into the creation of an interclass league at the university, helping grow the sport's popularity on campus.

-An official Penn State varsity soccer team was introduced in December 1911 with the of scheduling three road matches facing intercollegiate national champion Haverford College, as well as Westtown School and the University of Pennsylvania.
+An official Penn State varsity soccer team was introduced in December 1911 with the scheduling of three road matches facing intercollegiate national champion Haverford College, as well as Westtown School and the University of Pennsylvania.
 At the time Penn State was one of only 17 varsity sponsored soccer teams fielded across the United States.